scrabbletank/farhome-rules/rulesdoc.md

 ### Concentration

 Some spells require concentration to maintain.
 You may only concentrate on a single spell at a time, casting a new spell with concentration will end the effects of the previous spell.
-When you take damage while concentrating on a spell you must pass a stamina save or the spell ends, adding 1 bad die, plus a bad die for every wound taken from the attack.
+When you take damage while concentrating on a spell you must pass a stamina save or the spell ends, adding 1 bad die, adding a bad die for every wound taken from the attack.

 ### Cantrips